Department of Economics

 The MSc Data Science and Economic Policy is designed for students seeking to combine a solid training in the principles of economic policy and an expertise on data science approaches.

-The programme covers key policy challenges, including the climate crisis, structural transformation, macrofinancial stability, poverty, inequalities, corruption, as well as labour market and social protection policies.
-It provides a unique opportunity to students to analyse these challenges both from a qualitative and a quantitative perspective and critically assess how data science approaches are shaping economic policies and socio-economic systems in the 21st century.
+The programme covers major policy challenges, including the climate crisis, structural transformation, macrofinancial stability, poverty, inequality, corruption, as well as labour market and social protection policies.
+It offers students a unique opportunity to analyse these challenges both from a qualitative and a quantitative perspective and critically assess how data science is shaping economic policies and socio-economic systems in the 21st century.

 Why study MSc Data Science and Economic Policy at SOAS?

-- You will obtain transferable analytical skills that are essential for careers in businesses, financial institutions, international organisations, government agencies and non-government organisations, in particular in positions that require the combination of data science skills and with an economic policy expertise.
+• You will obtain transferable analytical skills that are essential for careers in businesses, financial institutions, international organisations, government agencies and non-government organisations, particularly in roles that require combining data science skills with economic policy expertise.

 Global partnerships